LeeHounshell/BatBot/robot/README.md

 The arrow buttons make the robot go forward, back, and turn right and left.

-The ok buttons stops the robot and changes to 'default' mode.
+The ok button stops the robot and changes to 'default' mode.

 The 1 button makes the camera look left.